Employers are desperate to hire people with digital skills. A few, in particular, are in top demand.

 - 89% are investing in developing their workforce’s skills and capabilities

-The inability to find or retain talent was identified as the number one threat to business’s growth prospects.
+The inability to find or retain talent was identified as the number one threat to a business’s growth prospects.

 Demand for digital talent is accelerating globally, notes the research brief.
 So, companies are looking for internal solutions, and are upskilling their existing workforces.
 They are also starting to recognize “micro-credentials” to help expedite the upskilling of their employees, says the report.